-For those beginning weight lifting, one of the first questions that people have is “How much weight should I lift?”
+For those beginning weightlifting, one of the first questions that people have is “How much weight should I lift?”
 The answer?
-It depends.
+It’s really different for everyone.
 The real question should be “How much CAN I lift?
-When you’re performing each set you should be struggling to get through the last 2-3 reps.
-If they’re too easy for you, you need to increase the weight or number of reps you’re performing.

 How Much Weight Should I Lift?